 Bliss out near Byron

 Byron Bay is one of Australia’s most beautiful beachside spots but it can get crowded, particularly during summer and school holidays.
 Have a more peaceful time at Suffolk Park, seven kilometres (four miles) to the south.
 Suffolk Beachfront Holiday Park offers safari tents that sleep up to six people, along with spots to pitch a tent that are within earshot of the breaking surf.

-Camp at Booderee National Park, 190 kilometres (118 miles) south of Sydney, and squeak your way over the world’s whitest sand.
+190 kilometres (118 miles) south of Sydney is Booderee National Park, where you can squeak your way over pure white sand.
 The park is home to two basic campgrounds – Green Patch and Bristol Point – that front Jervis Bay where dolphins regularly frolic, attracted by the bay’s seagrass meadows.
 A third campground, Cave Beach, is set among tea trees and faces Wreck Bay.
-Neighbouring the park is Hyams Beach, home to dazzling white sand.

 Cooinda Camping Ground is right next to picturesque Yellow Water Billabong, one of the highlights of visiting Kakadu National Park, 150 kilometres (93 miles) southeast of Darwin.
 Cruise the billabong to look for crocodiles and birds.
 Afterwards, kick back at Cooinda Lodge’s shaded pool, bar or bistro.